ballerina-platform/ballerina-distribution/examples/while-statement/while_statement.md

 # While statement

-The `while` statement is a more flexible iteration than `foreach`. `break` and `continue` statements can be used within the loops to alter control flow.
+The `while` statement can be used to repeat a block of statements until a boolean condition is true.

+The parentheses ( ) around the boolean expression are not required as they are in other languages.
+But it is required to enclose the statement block using curly braces { }.

 ::: code while_statement.bal :::